Engineering genetic mutations in the mouse

 Place: Fèlix Serratosa, Parc Cientific de Barcelona (PCB)

-The workshop is offered exclusively to IRB members and limited to 60 participants.
-To register, please send an email to firstname.lastname@example.org by 17 February.
+The workshop is offered exclusively to IRB and BIST members and limited to 40 participants.
+To register, please send an email to email@example.com by 25 January.

 - DNA insertions by pro-nuclear injection, use of mouse embryonic stem cells, gene targeting and other methods.